 - Kenji TanakaAssociate Professor, the Department of Technology Management for Innovation, Graduate School of Engineering

-- Kensuke YamaguchiProject Assistant Professor, Institute for Future Initiatives
+- Kensuke YamaguchiProject Assistant Professor, Graduate School of Public Policy

 - Yiyi JuPoject Researcher